-See the "Application Elements and Formatting Instructions" section of the OJP Grant Application Resource Guide for information on what happens to an application that does not contain all of the specified elements or that is nonresponsive to the scope of the solicitation.
+See the "Application Elements and Formatting Instructions" section of the OJP Grant Application Resource Guide for information on, among other things, what happens to an application that does not contain all of the specified elements or that is nonresponsive to the scope of the solicitation.

-1. Application for Federal Assistance (Standard Form (SF)-424)
+1. Complete the Application for Federal Assistance (Standard Form (SF)-424)